Free Printable Thanksgiving Bingo Game Cards for Kids

 And what also comes along with this glorious season is an abundance of all this goodness…

-…pumpkin pie, pumpkin spice, crunchy leaves, scarves, warm socks, wagon rides, pumpkin patches, scented candles, rainboots, apple orchards, hot cocoa, oversized sweaters, Halloween, flannel sheets, boots, board games, movie nights, scarecrows…
+…pumpkin spice, crunchy leaves, scarves, warm socks, wagon rides, pumpkin patches, rainboots, apple orchards, hot cocoa, oversized sweaters, flannel sheets, board games, movie nights, scarecrows…

-And because fall is one of my favorite seasons, and Thanksgiving is one of my favorite holidays, I’ve created this fun Thanksgiving bingo game the entire family or class can play!
+And because fall is one of my favorite seasons, and Thanksgiving is one of my favorite holidays, I’ve prepared this totally FREE Thanksgiving bingo, which is suitable for fun family game nights, classroom parties, or kids’ parties.

-What’s Included With This Free Printable Thanksgiving Bingo Kit?
+What’s Included With This Free Printable Thanksgiving Bingo Game?

 Bingo is perfect because it’s easy to play for all ages and for varying sizes of groups.